scheib/chromium-latest-linux/README.md

 ## Instalation:

   For the instalation you have to download this package and unzip it.
-After that you have to select the unziped folder, move it to ~/.Chromium (changing te name of that folder to ".chromium" and put it in your home directory) and from a terminal, execute this line of code in that folder:
+After that you have to select the unziped folder, move it to ~/.Chromium (changing te name of that folder to ".chromium" and put it in your home directory) and from a terminal, execute this line of code:
 ```
 cd ~/.chromium/
 sudo bash ./update.sh
 sudo bash ./run.sh
 ```
-  And with this it installs chromium in ~/.Chromium .
+  And with this it installs chromium in ~/.Chromium and open it when it finalizes.

 ## Enable Automaticals updates:
   If you're on Mac OS, you have to manually edit the crontab to enable automatic updates.
 If you're on GNU/Linux, you have to do it too, but in the future the script will be automatically.
 Let's begin.
 First, you have to open a terminal and type the following: